Asian faiths try to save sacred swastika corrupted by Hitler

 “A rose by any other name is a rose,” he said.
 “For many, it creates a visceral impact.”

-The symbol is ubiquitous in India today.
-It also has been found in the Roman catacombs as well as various places in Greece, Iran, Ethiopia, Spain and Ukraine.
+In India, the ubiquitous symbol can be seen on thresholds, drawn with vermillion and turmeric, and displayed on shop doors, vehicles, food packaging, and at festivals or special occasions.
+Elsewhere, it has been found in the Roman catacombs, ruins in Greece and Iran, and in Ethiopian and Spanish churches.

-The symbol was revived during the 19th century excavations in the ancient city of Troy by a German archaeologist, who connected it to Aryan culture.
-Historians believe this is what made it appealing to the Nazi Party, which adopted it in 1920.
+The symbol was revived during the 19th-century excavations in the ancient city of Troy by German archaeologist Heinrich Schliemann, who connected it to a shared Aryan culture across Europe and Asia.
+Historians believe it is this notion that made the symbol appealing to nationalist groups in Germany including the Nazi Party, which adopted it in 1920.

 In North America, in the early 20th century, swastikas made their way into architectural features, military insignia and team logos.
 Coca-Cola issued a swastika pendant.
 The Boy Scouts awarded badges with the symbol until 1940.